How Glycol Is Used in Closed Loops

 How to Test for Glycol to Ensure Adequate Freeze Protection

 You can use too much or too little glycol in a closed loop system.
-We recommend using a concentration of either propylene glycol or ethylene glycol of 50%.
-This amount ensures freeze protection down to minus 25 degrees Fahrenheit.
+We recommend using a 50% concentration of either propylene or ethylene glycol to ensure freeze protection down to minus 25 degrees Fahrenheit.
 Using too much glycol reduces the amount of heat the system can hold, thereby decreasing efficiency and increasing energy costs as the closed loop system struggles to properly cool or heat.

-How Often Do I Need to Replace Glycol in a Closed Loop System?
+How Often Do I Need to Replace Glycol in Closed Loops?

 The best way to determine when to replace glycol comes from regularly testing the pH, ammonia, copper and iron levels in the liquid.
 As glycol breaks down, it turns into glycolic acid, lowering pH and potentially leaching metals or ammonia into the solution.